dillonkearns/gitbook-elm-graphql/selection-sets.md

         |> with HitchHiker.Query.answerToLifeUniverseAndEverything
 ```

 Here instead of wrapping the `answerToLifeUniverseAndEverything` value in a record, we're simply passing the raw `Int` through using our `identity` function.
-In fact, we didn't need to define `identity`  because it is a built-in function in the Elm language!
+In fact, we didn't need to define `identity`  at all because it is a built-in function in the Elm language!
 You can use it anywhere in any Elm module.

 Using the `identity` function is convenient when we want to avoid nesting our data any further.
 Using constructor functions is handy because it's easy to add on more fields incrementally.